srlasher/pdstools/Create-stand-alone-Adaptive-Model-Reports.md

 nameprefix="CDHSample"

-# Location of the notebooks (unless copied/modified these defaults should be fine)
+# Location of the notebooks

-modeloverviewnotebook="$cdhtools/extra/adaptivemodeloverview.Rmd"
-modelreportnotebook="$cdhtools/extra/modelreport.Rmd"
+cdhtools="~/Documents/pega/cdh-datascientist-tools"
+modeloverviewnotebook="$cdhtools/examples/datamart/healthcheck.Rmd"
+modelreportnotebook="$cdhtools/examples/datamart/modelreport.Rmd"

 # Generated file with the model ID's.
 You don't provide this file, this is generated
 # by the model overview notebook.